fabric8io/fabric8/docs/cdi.md

                 @Protocol("jdbc:mysql")
                 @Path("db1")
                 private String urlForDb1.

                 @Inject
                 @ServiceName("mysqldb")
                 @Protocol("jdbc:mysql")
                 @Path("db2")
                 private String urlForDb2.

 ### The @Endpoint annotation
-There are cases, where we don't want to access the Service IP but we want to access and endpoint to the service.
+There are cases where we don't want to access the Service IP but we want to access an endpoint to the service.
-A very good example are headless service, which doesn't have a Service IP.
+A very good example are headless services, which don't have a Service IP.
 You can instruct the framework to use endpoints instead of the Service with the @Endpoint annotation.

         @Inject
         @ServiceName("headless-service")
         @Endpoint
         private String service.

-If more than one endpoints are available for the service, the first found will be the one injected.
+If more than one endpoint is available for the service, the first found will be the one injected.
 But you can access them all by using a List or a Set.

         @Inject
         @ServiceName("headless-service")
         @Endpoint
         private List<String> services.

 In case of Set or List injection the @Endpoint annotation can also be assumed.

 ### Running inside and outside of Kubernetes